A summary of the history of the First Church of Merrimack, New Hampshire, Established 1771

 In the decades after Dr. Burnap’s death, the First Church of Merrimack had several different pastors.
 In 1837, the congregation gave the town rights to the old meetinghouse and built a new church.

 Throughout the 1800s, the church continued largely as a Trinitarian, Evangelical, Reformed congregation.
-During the early 20th century however, the church experienced varying minister and conflicts of doctrine, particularly involving the clear expression of the gospel.
+During the early 20th century, the church experienced varying ministerial and doctrinal conflicts, particularly involving the clear expression of the gospel.

 In 1916, the spiritual condition of the church had deteriorated somewhat.
 A revision of the bylaws and doctrinal statement weakened both the Reformed and Evangelical natures of the document.